gim913/dynasm-jit-playground/GRAM.md

 ```

 Reasoning is as follows:
- 1. I know that jump at *end* goes **UP** (I've written about it at the end of previous section)
+ 1. ~~I know that jump at *end* goes **UP** (I've written about it at the end of previous section)~~
+	a. this is actually irrelevant
  2. I'm NOT generating code for pieces, that have jumps outside of (start, end+1)
- 3. so, if there's jump to `end+1` somewhere from within the code it means it's "end-of-loop"
+ 3. if there's jump to `end+1` somewhere from within the code it means it's ~~"end-of-loop"~~
+	a. either "end-of-loop" as in ascii above
+	b. or it is jump outside of currently generated block, so we're finished anyway

-So in case of jump to "end-of-loop", I simply generate jmp to *end of generated function*,
+So in case of jump to `end+1`, I simply generate jmp to *end of generated function*,
 and otherwise, I generate *PC jump*, to one of the labels, collected during **pass 1**.

 There's difference in handling of `Op_Generated`, which loows like this: